joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 - Tuples: Similar to lists, but immutable (cannot be modified), enclosed in parentheses ().
 - Dictionaries: Key-value pairs, enclosed in curly braces ({}) with each pair separated by a colon (:).

-Data types will be described in detail in the next section of the series, "Understanding Python Data Structures"
+Data types will be described in detail in the next section of the series, "Understanding Python Data Structures" ([Numeric Data Types](/workspace/python-101/numbers), [Lists & Tuples Data Types](/workspace/python-101/lists-and-tuples), [String Data Types](/workspace/python-101/strings), and [Dictionary Data Types](/workspace/python-101/dictionaries),)

 ## Operators in Python <hr>